oxidecomputer/cobalt/README.md

 ### Set BUILD.vars

-In order to point Cobble at the right toolchain pieces, copy ```BUILD.vars.example``` and edit the paths in this file to match your installed toolchain:
+In order to point Cobble at the right toolchain pieces, copy ```BUILD.vars.example``` and edit the paths in this file to match your installed toolchain (no changes are necessary if using the docker image described above):
 ```
 cp BUILD.vars.example BUILD.vars
 $EDITOR BUILD.vars